 4. Living things are called the "biosphere" which is like the "atmosphere" which is the air.
 There is also the "hydrosphere" which is the watery part of the world and the lithosphere which is made of the rocks.
 Chemicals move from one sphere to the other.
 The amount of time a chemical spends in any sphere is called its "residence time"

-Atmosphere: the air around the planet Biosphere: living organisms on and around the planet Hydrosphere: the watery part of the world Lithosphere: the mineral part of the world Residence time: The amount of time that a chemical remains in a given sphere.
+Atmosphere: the air around the planet

+Biosphere: living organisms on and around the planet

+Hydrosphere: the watery part of the world Lithosphere: the mineral part of the world remains in a given sphere.